shah-zeb-naveed/data-structures-and-algorithms/README.md

   - Whenever you use cumulative sums, try to minimize them to a single variable.
 - Visualize things in a practical manner as well in addition to in a data structure-oriented manner.
 E.g. if visualizing a unix file path, it makes sense to first visualize the problem by creating a tree similar to what we see in Windows file explorer.
 - Permutations are expensive.
 Avoid them at any cost through sorting, windowing or hashing
+- If messing up with input such as linked list or matrix, see if you can restore it before returning
+- **Overwriting inputs:** However, like all in-place algorithms, overwriting the input can cause problems.
+Here are a couple of possible scenarios you need to consider.
+  - That the algorithm is running in a  multithreaded environment, and it does not have exclusive access to the grid.
+Other threads might need to read the grid too, and might not expect it to be modified.
+  - That there is only a single thread or the algorithm has exclusive access to the grid while running, but the grid might need to be reused later or by another thread once the lock has been released.

 # General Tips for HackerRank
 - Instead of thinking pure algorithmically like LeetCode, try to use built-in python functions, vectorization and list comprehension to beat time limit if can't come up with most optimal solution.

 # Tuples:
 - Tuples are great for keep track of some information and for hashing (instead of ''.join while hashing as later creates a string taking linear time)